This blog may contain affiliate links. Read our disclosure policy for more info.

 It is best to have about 3 to 4 hours to explore Teotihuacán.

 There is a reason that many tours will last about this long because you are right in the sweet spot between exploring enough but not too much.
+We actually dedicate about half a day to visiting Teotihuacán in our 3-day itinerary for Mexico City.

 This timeframe gives you some leeway to wait in lines for the temples and to enjoy checking out vendors and listening to your guide while making sure you don’t run out of things to do and still have time left to kill.